particle-iot/docs/src/content/reference/device-os/firmware.md

 - `pathname`: The pathname to the file (Unix-style, with forward slash as the directory separator).
 - `buf`: Filled in with file information

 Returns 0 on success.
 On error, returns -1 and sets `errno`.
+Some possible `errno` values include:

+- `ENOENT`: File does not exist.
+- `ENOTDIR`: A directory component of the path is not a directory.

 Only a subset of the `struct stat` fields are filled in.
 In particular: